 So let’s use an example, if you measured 39 inches underneath your boobs you need to round this up to the next number giving you a band size of 40.

-f your biggest measurement was 49 then you deduct 40 from 49 to give you 9.
+If your biggest measurement was 49 then you deduct 40 from 49 to give you 9.
 Compare 9 to the chart and you see that you’re an F cup (some Canadian brands refer to F as a DDD – this is a throwback to when boobs were smaller and the accepted bra scale only went up to a D!)
 So your bra size is 40F.

 **There is one more important thing to know about your size** A lot of plus size women find that they are more comfortable in a slightly bigger band size.
 This is because a snug band size is OK when you don’t have much flesh around your ribcage but when you do, a snug band can cause discomfort.
+If you want to wear a band size bigger you must wear a cup size smaller – this is because your cup is PROPORTIONAL to your band.

 Using our example a woman who fits a 40F may want to wear a 42 band so she needs a cup size smaller i.e. a 42E.
 The E cup on a 42 inch bra is the same size as the F cup on a 40 inch bra – the cup is proportional to the band.

-for more information on common bra complaints and solutions.
+You can check out our Bra School for more information on common bra complaints and solutions.

 Stylish Boobs